Bank of India Logo

 Bank of India Logo History

-All this time, the financial institution used a logo approved at the beginning of its career.
-She has always accompanied financial transactions, represented the company at the international level, and brought good luck because it was originally a sacred meaning.
+Throughout this time, the financial institution uses the emblem approved at the beginning of its career.
+It has always accompanied financial operations, represented the company internationally, and brought luck, as it initially had a sacred meaning.

 What is the Bank of India?

-The Bank of India is a national commercial bank owned by the Government of India and the Ministry of Finance.
+Bank of India is a national commercial bank owned by the Government of India and the Ministry of Finance.
 It was founded in 1906 by David Sassoon & Co.
-In 1969 it was made a national bank.
-The BOI now has more than 3,500 branches.
-The headquarters of the bank is located in Mumbai.
+In 1969, it was transformed into a national bank.
+Currently, BOI has over 3,500 branches.
+The bank’s headquarters are located in Mumbai.

 before 2011